n-community/numa/README.md

 - Try to log in.
 Any username and password will work.
 If you're asked to verify your account, use the URL from the server console output (changing www.nmaps.net to localhost:8080).
+- You can view and edit the datastore at http://localhost:8000/datastore (the port may vary; it'll be output as the `admin server` url when you run the server)
 - Start hacking!